samme90s/samme90s/cryptography.md

 ### DES (Data Encryption Standard)

 DES mainly uses 56-bit keys for encryption and an additional 8-bit for checking values.
 This can be improved upon by using double key DES (57-bit key) however this opens up for _MIM_\*`1` (meet-in-the-middle) attacks, double key triple DES (80-bit key), or triple key DES (112-bit key).
 Each encryption is done in 16 rounds.
+However increasing the amount of keys makes the encryption slower.
+That is why most have moved to AES.

 > \*`1` A Meet-in-the-Middle attack is a type of attack on encryption algorithms, specifically against block ciphers.
 In this attack, the attacker simultaneously decrypts the ciphertext (the scrambled message) from one end and encrypts the plaintext (the original message) from the other end, hoping to meet in the middle at the correct key.
 This can significantly reduce the time needed to find the correct key.